 I’ve always been allergic to dogma.
 In any institutional setting – educational, religious, medical, and most definitely, airports! – I find myself developing hives and hot flashes whenever I need to follow rules that make no sense.
 I made a beeline to self-employment.
-To me, rules for rules sake tend to represent, at their core, a fear-based attachment to “safety” over freedom.
+To me, rules for rule’s sake tend to represent, at their core, a fear-based attachment to “safety” over freedom.

 We have been conditioned to prize dogma in a world that feels ever more unsafe.
 Bag checks, profiling, kids confined to indoor play, and vaccine mandates – we imagine that more rules and more vigilance will get us out of the bind that rules and vigilance and the quest for control got us into.

 When we follow rules without sensibility, we lose something.
 We surrender our autonomy and authenticity and with it, a piece of our compass.
 Some rules may seem to cost us nothing and represent gain for the greater good.
 On closer examination, however, every control-based rule costs.
-Even, as Charles Eisenstein discusses in Ascent of Humanity, even sidewalks result in an illusion of safety with greater risk to the pedestrian who walks along side a car that assumes the safety of the street-sidewalk contract and neglects any real responsibility to pay attention to the possibility of humans in the street.
+As Charles Eisenstein discusses in Ascent of Humanity, even sidewalks result in an illusion of safety with greater risk to the pedestrian who walks along side a car that assumes the safety of the street-sidewalk contract and neglects any real responsibility to pay attention to the possibility of humans in the street.

 The false security of medical dogma